Writing your own linear algebra matrix library in C

 }

-A matrix \(A\) is in Reduced Row Echelon Form, \(A_{rref}\) if all the conditions of being in Row Echelon Form are satisfied, and the leading entry in each row is the only non-zero entry in this column.
+A matrix is in Reduced Row Echelon Form (also known as Gauss-Jordan form) if it satisfies all the requirements of Row Echelon Form, with one critical addition: every pivot must be the only non-zero entry in its column.

 int _nml_mat_pivotmaxidx(nml_mat *m, unsigned int col, unsigned int row) {